pjot/stompie/README.md

-amqp-to-stomp
+stompie
 =============

-Wrapper class for amqp to act as a Stomp class
+Native implementation of a PHP Stomp client.